uf-feedback/uf-zooarch-tick-island/README.md

 # uf-zooarch-tick-island
-Feedback and usage report repository for UF data set [GBIF ID].
+Issue tracking for UF zooarchaeology, Tick Island data in the VertNet and other data portals.
+This data set corresponds to GBIF data set [GBIF ID].